mangusta123/metronom1/README.md

 datasheet used exclusively physical addresses, it was necessary to expose and explicitly allocate certain

 physical memory regions (otherwise invisible) by means of Linux system functions.
+Basically it was needed

+to perform the procedure somewhat opposite to logical address translation: given a base physical address

+and required offset, we had to get the corresponding logical memory space to work with.